microsoft/sqllinuxlabs/prelab/readme.md

 14. Your resources page should now show the DNS name you created

+15. Configure public inbound access to port 1433
+    - On the Resource Group page, select the RG that was used (or created) for the Linux server
+    - Select the Network Security Group.
+This should be named `<server-name>-nsg`
+    - Select "inbound security rules"
+    - Click "Add" and create a new rule to define a source of "ANY", a destination of "ANY", a port of "1443", and a priority of "310".
+Name this rule "MSSQL"

-15. Click on the **Connect** icon on the top of the resources page to capture how to connect to this VM with ssh
+16. Click on the **Connect** icon on the top of the resources page to capture how to connect to this VM with ssh

-16. Under Login using VM local account click on the **Copy** icon to grab the connection syntax to connect to this VM with ssh.
+17. Under Login using VM local account click on the **Copy** icon to grab the connection syntax to connect to this VM with ssh.
 The information you need is everything after the word ssh.
 For example, for `ssh thewandog@bwsqllabs.westus.cloudapp.azure.com` you will just need `thewandog@bwsqllabs.westus.cloudapp.azure.com`.
 Save this information to use in the next section.
 I call this the **Linux Login**

     ![Copyconnectionsshstring.PNG](../Media/Copyconnectionsshstring.PNG)